gcc-mirror/gcc/gcc/config/pa/predicates.md

 	  && !IS_INDEX_ADDR_P (XEXP (op, 0)));
 })

-;; True iff the operand OP can be used as the destination operand of ;; a floating point store.
+;; True iff the operand OP can be used as the destination operand of a ;; floating point store.
 This also implies the operand could be used as ;; the source operand of a floating point load.
 LO_SUM DLT and indexed ;; memory operands are not allowed.
-Symbolic operands are accepted if ;; INT14_OK_STRICT is true.
-We accept reloading pseudos and other memory ;; operands.
+Symbolic operands are accepted for ;; PA 2.0 when TARGET_ELF32 is not true.
+We accept reloading pseudos ;; and other memory; operands.

+;; FIXME: The GNU ELF32 linker clobbers the LSB of the FP register number ;; in PA 2.0 {fldw,fstw} insns with long displacements.
+This is because ;; R_PARISC_DPREL14WR and other relocations like it are not supported.

 (define_predicate "floating_point_store_memory_operand"
   (match_code "reg,mem")